Javy Ayala

-Javier "Javy" Ayala (born August 22, 1988) is an American mixed martial artist currently competing in Bellator's Heavyweight division.
-A professional competitor since 2011, he has also competed for Tachi Palace Fights.
+Javier "Javy" Ayala (born August 22, 1988) is an American former mixed martial artist who competed in the Heavyweight division.
+A professional competitor since 2011, he has competed for Bellator and Tachi Palace Fights.

 Background

 Born and raised in Porterville, California, Ayala began wrestling in the seventh grade.
 Ayala continued with the sport at Porterville High School, where he also competed in track and field. running the 100-meter dash, as well as throwing the discus and shot put.
 Ayala began his MMA career around 12 years old.

 Mixed martial arts career

 Early career

 Ayala made his professional mixed martial arts debut in 2011 and compiled a record of 5-3, while competing on the regional circuit in California for promotions such as Tachi Palace Fights.